 We are back one more time with guest Don Carson, and one thing that impresses me about you is your eagerness to share the gospel on college campuses.
 Given the difficulty of communicating biblical truth to postmoderns, here’s my question: Is it possible to explain original sin to an audience of non-Christian college students without appealing to biblical evidence?
 How would you do it?
 Where would you begin?
 And do you sense this challenge yourself?

-But if he starts talking about sin and evil then you get immediate pushback.
+But if you start talking about sin and evil then you get immediate pushback.
 To my mind, one of the best ways of tackling that is to begin with idolatry.
 Idolatry involves betrayal.
-It involves the de-goding of God.
-Begin with the Bible storyline where God made us.
+It involves the “de-godding” of God.
+Begin with the Bible’s storyline that God made us.
 And because he made us, therefore we owe him.
 And to think that we don’t owe him is already betrayal.
-He knows what is best for us so that sin is portrayed, first of all, as an insult to God, as the de-goding of God, as the erection of other gods as a form of selfishness.
+He knows what is best for us.
+We want sin portrayed, first of all, as an insult to God, as the de-godding of God, as the erection of other gods as a form of selfishness.

-Now obviously in a full-orbed biblical doctrine of sin, sooner or later you have to talk about idolatry and the fall and the transgression of law and a bunch of other categories too: falling short of the grace of God — of the glory of God — and many other things.
-But if you are talking about a place to start, then what I often do is start with the nature of idolatry and show how idolatry involves not only loving bad things, but loving good things to the point that they become god for you, because that is betraying God and that is making a false god.
+Now obviously in a full-orbed biblical doctrine of sin, sooner or later you have to talk about idolatry, and the fall, and the transgression of law, and a bunch of other categories too: falling short of the grace of God, of the glory of God — and many other things.
+But if you are talking about a place to start, then what I often do is start with the nature of idolatry and show how idolatry involves not only loving bad things, but loving good things to the point that they become god for you, because that is betraying God, and that is making a false god.
 That means your heart is following something that should not claim ultimate value.

-So that is where I go.
 Ultimately, if you have enough time in the context of a local congregation where you have both Christians and non-Christians and so on, then you have got to unpack sin in its many, many different dimensions.
-It is helpful, too, to give some books to people like Cornelius Plantinga’s Not the Way It’s Supposed to Be.
-For serious readers it is not a bad place to begin.
+It is helpful, too, to give some books to people.
+Cornelius Plantinga’s Not the Way It’s Supposed to Be, for serious readers, is not a bad place to begin.
 The book of essays edited by Robert Peterson and Christopher Morgan called Fallen is not a bad place to begin as well if you are dealing with people who are serious readers.
-But for people who are biblically illiterate, those books are usually too advanced and in my view it is better to start off with Bible studies that get people into the text and see how the texts portray the glory of God himself.
+But for people who are biblically illiterate, those books are usually too advanced, and in my view, it is better to start off with Bible studies that get people into the text and see how the texts portray the glory of God himself.